apache/incubator-heron/website/content/docs/operators/configuration/tmaster.md

 title: Topology Master
 ---

+{{< alert "config-intro" >}}

-You can configure the [Topology Master](../../../concepts/architecture#metrics-manager) (TM) for a topology using the parameters below.
+You can set a default configuratino for the [Topology Master](../../../concepts/architecture#metrics-manager) (**TM**) for the topologies running in a Heron cluster using the parameters below.
+These parameters can be found in the `heron_internals.yaml`

+> Topology Master configuration can be overridden on a per-topology basis.
+Setting Topology Master configuration at the cluster level only establishes *default* for topologies running in those clusters.

 Parameter | Meaning | Default
 :-------- |:------- |:-------